auroraanna/aaura-w3-strawb/markdown/contact.md

 ## Fediverse

-The Fediverse is a federation of servers for social networking and microblogging. <a rel="me" href="https://pony.social/@annaaurora">I have an account on a Mastodon server</a> and post about random and gay stuff happening in my life.
+The Fediverse is a federation of servers for social networking, shitposts and microblogging. <a rel="me" href="https://pony.social/@annaaurora">I have an account on a Mastodon server</a> and post about random and gay stuff happening in my life.

 ## Reddit